1. Usage

 @ObservationIgnored @Bindable var challenge: ChallengeDetail

-Observation will work as demonstrated in this example.
+Observation will still work as demonstrated in this example.

 Example of @ObservationIgnored @Bindable